 Building up a reputation of excellence

-More recently, CAISL's professional staff and Board of Trustees undertook an analysis of accreditation agencies, resulting from some changes of direction and philosophy implemented by the agencies, and decided to transfer our accreditation from NEASC and CIS to Middle States Association (MSA) Commission on Elementary and Secondary Education.
-This transfer is effective as of August 1, 2019.
+The accreditation status first came in 1982 but with the New England Association of Schools and Colleges (NEASC) and the Council of International Schools (CIS), and it was renewed consequently every 10 years until 2012.
+However, after CAISL's professional staff and Board of Trustees undertook an analysis of accreditation agencies, resulting from some changes of direction and philosophy implemented by the agencies, CAISL decided to transfer the accreditation from NEASC and CIS to Middle States Association (MSA) Commission on Elementary and Secondary Education.
+This transfer was effective as of August 1, 2019.

 The International Baccalaureate Organization authorized the school to begin the Diploma Program for the last two years of High School with the first exams taking place in May of 2000.